Techtonica/curriculum/projects/first-assessment.md

 # Project 0 - Week 1 Assessment

 ### Overview
 - Demonstrate your knowledge from week 1 by answering questions using vim on the command line.
-(By the way, this is the only assessment that you will be asked to submit in written form -- the rest will be coding or in-person discussions).

 ### Languages
 - bash